mikegarts/ml-blog/_posts/2023-01-11-stable-diffusion-textual-inversion.md

 ---

-Textual inversion is a technique that allows one to train a new "word" (and get a new embedding for that word) in the space of all possible tokens out model knows.
+Textual inversion is a technique that allows one to train a new "word" (and get a new embedding for that word) in the space of all possible embeddings our model knows.
-As a use you can load this new embedding and use it during the de- noising process.
+As a user you can load this new embedding and refer it during the de-noising process.

-A better and more formal description can be found [here](https://huggingface.co/docs/diffusers/training/text_inversion) A video explaning a topic is part of the stable diffusion [lectures](https://www.youtube.com/watch?v=0_BBRNYInx8) by fast.ai.
+A better and more formal description can be found [here](https://huggingface.co/docs/diffusers/training/text_inversion) A video explaining a topic is part of the stable diffusion [lectures](https://www.youtube.com/watch?v=0_BBRNYInx8) by fast.ai.

 Here is an example of leaning a specific watercolor houses drawing *style*.
 The learned style then transferred to other objects:
 ![Textual inversion](https://github.com/mikegarts/ml-blog/raw/main/resources/textual_inv.png)